 Selected Topics in Government course will present significant topics in political science not covered by other courses in the curriculum.
+Prerequisite(s): POLS 1101.

-POLS 4900 - Independent Study in Political Science with Directed Research and Readings (3-0-3)
+POLS 4900 - Independent Study in Political Science with Directed Research and Readings

 Independent Study in Political Science may be arranged in consultation with a faculty member and approved by the department head.
 May be repeated for a maximum of six semester hours.